Task dependent Deep LDA pruning of neural networks: Task-dependent Deep Fisher LDA Pruning

+When pruning, layer $i-1$ neurons with a LDA-deconv utility score ($u_{i,c}$ in Eq.~\ref{eq:deconvfilter}) smaller than a threshold are deleted.
+In an over-parameterized model, the number of `random', noisy, and irrelevant structures/sources explodes exponentially with depth.
+In contrast, well-trained cross-layer dependencies of final class separation are sparse.
+Unlike noise or random patterns, to construct a `meaningful' motif, we need to follow a specific path(s).
+It is this cross-layer sparsity of usefulness (task-difficulty-related) that greatly contributes to pruning, not just the top layer.
+To quickly get rid of massive less informative neurons while being cautious in high utility regions (at high percentiles), we set the threshold for layer $i$ as:

-where $\overline{x_i}$ is the average utility of layer $i$ activations, $x_j$ is the utility score of the $j$th activation, and $N_i$ is the total number of layer $i$ activations (space aware).
-The underlying assumption is that LDA-deconv utility scores in a certain layer follow a Gaussian-like distribution.
+where $\overline{x_i}$ is the average utility of layer $i$ activations, $x_j$ is the utility score of the $j$th activation, and $P_i$ is the total number of layer $i$ activations (space aware, those with 0 utility are ignored in Eq.~\ref{eq:threshold}).
+The assumption here is that the utility scores in a certain layer follow a Gaussian-like distribution.
 The pruning time hyper-parameter $\eta$ is constant over all layers and is directly related to the pruning rate.
 We could set it either to squeeze the net as much as possible without obvious accuracy loss or to find the `most accurate' model, or to any possible pruning rates according to the resources available and accuracies expected.
-In other words, rather than a fixed compact model (e.g. SqueezeNet or MobileNet), we offer the flexibility to create models customized to different needs.
-Adaptability is sacrificed with reduced capacity.
-The `generic' fixed nets follow an ad-hoc direction (reducing dimensions using a `random' number of 1*1 filter blocks) while our pruned models are `adapted' to better fit the current task at hand (e.g. facial trait recognition).
-For our approach, retraining with the surviving parameters is needed after pruning.
+In other words, rather than a fixed compact model like SqueezeNet or MobileNet, we offer the flexibility to create models customized to different needs.
+In our experiments, $\eta$ is linearly increased, say 0.1, 0.2, ....
+Human intervention is needed anytime Equation~\ref{eq:threshold} leads to too much or too little parameter reduction due to the imperfection of the Gaussian-like assumption.
+Network capacity decreases with reduced filters and parameters.
+Generic fixed compact nets follow an ad-hoc direction by using random numbers and types of filters while our pruning selects filter dimensions according to current task demands and generates pruned models that are more invariant to task-unrelated factors.
+After pruning at each iteration, retraining with surviving parameters is needed.